s0rc3r3r01/snapshots/README.md

 # snapshots

-This Repository is made of different projects that were developed at different times with various objectives and scopes.
+This Repository is made of different projects that were developed in different times with various objectives and scopes.

 # whackamole
 Project to test system concurrency and hard restrictions (Using Java, LTS, Swing Library)